 DRUG TESTING AFTER ACCIDENTS/INCIDENTS

-All drivers will be required to undergo drug testing when involved in an accident or incident (1).
+Drivers will be required to undergo drug testing when involved in an accident/incident, when cited, students on board, and include but not limited to the amount of damages as per directive of the administration on a case by case.

 If an accident or incident occurs while students are on board and the bus driver is at fault, the bus driver will be removed from driving until the Transportation Administrator receives the results.